 VCAM is a nonprofit 501 (c) (3) corporation founded in Toronto, Ontario in November 1952, incorporated in 1976.
 It is the only organization established solely for and run by art museum volunteers for the mutual education of volunteers and staff through conferences and all forms of communication including social media.
 Thousands of volunteers serve art museums in Canada, the United States and around the world in many capacities.

-Two voting delegates represent each of the 116 Museum Volunteer Committees.
+Two voting delegates from each of the current Museum Volunteer Organizations.

 VCAM is open to volunteer committees of visual arts museums.
 The committee is the member of VCAM and the representative of its museum.
 Museums of all sizes, including those on university campuses, in large cities and small towns, in historic settings, and those specializing in different cultures enjoy the VCAM commitment to serve their constituencies.